-San Diego is the land of surf and sun and its laidback attitude, the multitude of hiking trails, gorgeous beaches, and booming culinary and beer scene inspire people from all over the United States – and even the world – to pack up their belongings and head west.
+San Diego is the land of surf and sun and its laidback attitude.
+The multitude of hiking trails, gorgeous beaches, and booming culinary and beer scene, inspire people from all over the United States—and even the world—to pack up their belongings and head west.
 Here are the top 10 reasons to live in San Diego and why you might want to make a similar journey (or already have).

 (Nearly) Perfect Weather

 This is a big one!
 San Diego has the most temperate weather in the United States.
-Even nearby LA can’t boast the same as it doesn’t get as much of the coastal breeze that keeps San Diego from getting too hot.
+Even nearby Los Angeles (LA) can’t boast the same as it doesn’t get as much of the coastal breeze that keeps San Diego from getting too hot.
 With most days hovering right around 70 degrees, it’s never too cold or too hot.
-And when it does sometimes creep into the 80s and 90s in August and September, everyone just heads to the beach for a refreshing dip in the ocean.
+And when it does sometimes creep into the 80s and 90s in August and September, everyone heads to the beach for a refreshing dip in the ocean.